Raymond Chabot: +13.5% leads and +86% calls from Google Ads

 - Direct calls from ads increased by 86%

-- SegmentStream’s multi-touch attribution enabled the ability to give proper credit to upper-funnel interactions that give significant impact on future conversions.
+- SegmentStream’s Conversion Modelling enabled the ability to give proper credit to upper-funnel interactions that give significant impact on future conversions.
 This allowed Click & Mortar to properly apply target CPA strategy for Display, as well as Paid Search campaigns.

-- LNDC conversions from Google Analytics were replaced with fractional conversions based on SegmentStream’s predictive AI-driven attribution which allowed to increase the number of signals for Google Ads to learn almost 7 times compared to Last-non-Direct-Click attribution signals.
+- LNDC conversions from Google Analytics were replaced with fractional conversions based on SegmentStream platform, which allowed to increase the number of signals for Google Ads to learn almost 7 times compared to Last Non-Direct Click attribution signals.

 - This means that we’ve started sending feedback about the value of each click for a much bigger amount of gclids back to Google Ads which allowed it to train its automated bidding strategy much faster.